Select Dynamic field

 Rich history and culture

-Montana has a vibrant history, and travelers can explore the ruins of the Old West, Native American heritage sites, and the Lewis and Clark Expedition’s trail here.
-The state also has small towns known for their friendly locals, Western charm, and a strong sense of community.
+Montana has a very rich history, and travelers can explore the ruins of the Old West, Native American heritage sites, and the Lewis and Clark Expedition’s trail here.
+The state also has small towns that are known for their friendly locals, Western charm, and a strong sense of community.
 You can explore several eateries, breweries, food festivals, and music festivals when you visit here.

 Ranches, people, and cowboys